Employees must be paid at least monthly and can be paid by one, or a combination of, the following:

 - require an employee to pay money (eg. an overpayment).

 Most of the time this isn't allowed - for example, 'cashback' schemes.

-Find information about when to pay wages in your award by selecting from the list below.
+Find information about the payment of wages in your award, by selecting from the list below.

 - Building, construction and on-site trades